-The discussion panel is an opportunity for the public to meet the candidates and watch a portion of the selection process.
-The session displays the candidate's ability to express ideas clearly in front of an audience and to think quickly.
+The Q&A Event is an opportunity for the public to meet the candidates and watch a portion of the selection process.
+The event displays the candidate's ability to express ideas clearly in front of an audience and to think quickly.
 This program occurs the evening of the second day of the finals.
-Typically, it is a ticketed event, open to the public with a social hour and light refreshments followed by the formal discussion panel.
-The county may choose to host this as a dinner event.
+Typically, it is a ticketed event, open to the public with a social hour and light refreshments followed by the formal Q&A session.
+The committee may choose to host this as a dinner event.